-Hello, my name is Miss Fisher and I am the Reception class teacher.
+Hello, my name is Miss Ridley and I am the Reception class teacher.
 Our class name is Bernadette.
-In Reception we work as a team, this team is made up of myself, Jean, Kim and Fatima are we are looking forward to getting to know your child and working with them so that we have a very exciting and productive year!
+In Reception we work as a team, this team is made up of myself, Danuta, Amy and Wahida.
+We are looking forward to getting to know your child and working with them during our very exciting and productive year ahead!

 In Bernadette class we learn lots of exciting things and our day to day activities are planned around the 7 areas of Learning and Development.